jpodgorny/xsstokes_torus/README.md

 Model description
 =================

-!!
-CAUTION, THE MODEL IS STILL IN A TESTING MODE !!

 This model computes the emission and its polarisation properties from an X-ray source of power-law emission of arbitrary incident polarisation that is reprocessed in axially symmetric structures.
 The reprocessing